olenski42/LDrawConverter/README.md

 - more accurate materials
 - edge smoothing
 - edge beveling
-- advanced edge beveling with detection for
+- advanced edge beveling with detection to avoid leaving gaps
-- custom part sized (e.g. scaling all slightly down for gaps, not wanted in games tho, edge beveling preferred for lighting and unreals nanite as gaps increase rendered meshes)
 - using submodel names for automatic rigging (minifigurines, vehecles, ...)
 - using submodel names for defining which models to create (e.g. creating a modular building in studio and exporting all of the submodels as single files)
 - make unreal use correct materials (emission, transparency, ...), not just the color data